 Report customization as per your requirements with respect to countries, regions, and segmentation. |

-A few of the key players in the market are Aptiv; Baidu, Inc.; Cruise LLC; Didi Chuxing Technology Co., Ltd.; EasyMile; Lyft, Inc.; Tesla Inc.; Uber Technologies Inc.; Waymo LLC; and Zoox, Inc.
+A few of the key players in the market are Aptiv; Baidu, Inc.; Didi Chuxing Technology Co., Ltd.; Lyft, Inc.; Pony AI; Tesla Inc.; Uber Technologies Inc.; Waymo LLC; WeRide.ai; Zoox, Inc.

-The electric vehicle segment dominated the market share in 2024.
+The electric vehicle segment accounted for 69.4% revenue share in 2025.

-The shuttles/vans segment is expected to witness the significant growth during the forecast period.
+The camera segment is expected to witness the fastest growth during the forecast period at a CAGR of 94.7%.